 This checklist would help you identify what reports are available.
 And then guide you through setting up dashboards, and other basic reporting automation.

 Data deep dive checklist

 Want to get more out of your data?
 We can use a checklist to help you dig deeper into Google Analytics.
 This checklist would be used to help you assess the full capabilities of the data your collecting.
-And it would help you see where to add annotations so the rest of your team can benefit from your research.
+And it would help you see where to add annotations (a feature that's not yet in GA4) so the rest of your team can benefit from your research.

 Campaign tracking checklist

 You need to make sure your analytics account is set up to track your campaigns.

 Every time you drive traffic you want to see the results.
 Whether you are sending out a product offer over email or publishing a huge blog post, you want to know the return on your efforts.
 If you're prepared to track your campaigns, analytics can show you how they perform.